- Written by Administrator

 - Category: Network News

 RALEIGH—At the North Carolina Writers' Network 2016 Fall Conference, November 4-6 in Raleigh, award-winning mystery writer Art Taylor will lead a class titled, "Sharp, Succinct & Suspenseful: Crafting the Mystery Story."

-We asked Mitch, “What is one piece of advice you'd give to your younger, writer self?”
+We asked Art, “What is one piece of advice that you would give to your younger writer self?”

 - Written by Administrator